In this article, we’ll go through the difference between inside sales vs. outside sales. We’ll define:

 However, since outside sales are about establishing a proper connection with a lead, outside sales reps may need access to a company car, a budget for lunches and dinners with clients, flights, and golf memberships.

-All of these expenses are in addition to having a salesperson dedicate a lot of their day traveling between clients rather than having them available for sales with a variety of clients at any given time.
+All of these expenses are in addition to having a salesperson dedicate a lot of their day traveling between clients rather than having them available for sales with various clients at any given time.

-The higher expenses explain why outside sales are typically only used to target clients who have larger budgets and are able to make larger purchases.
+The higher expenses explain why outside sales are typically only used to target clients who have larger budgets and can make larger purchases.

 Inside Sales vs. Outside Sales: Quantity vs. Quality